Rikki Hewitt is an Artist & Illustrator based in Bristol, UK.

 Much of Rikki’s practice aims to document and interpret topography and psychogeography through painting, drawing and printmaking.
 Graphic icons and motifs inspired by our natural and urbanised environments are integral to his image making.

 As a keen sketchbook-keeper his work tends to manifest from travel sketches and inconsequential drawings into collages and digital manipulations of pen and brush work.
 His process relies on building pictures organically.
 Developing shapes on paper, acetate or fabric allows imagery to be overlapped, overdrawn, scratched, erased or cut out.
 Themes and arcing ideas often present themselves through improvisation.
-Finished works tend to be the result of composing fragments piece-by-piece until a message is appropriately conveyed through a graphic composition.
+Finished works tend to be the result of composing fragments piece-by-piece until an idea is appropriately conveyed.

 Exhibitions / Accolades